Envision Energy: Operations

 Envision's wind R&D operations are based in its headquarters in Shanghai, in a factory complex in Jiangyin, and in an innovation center in Silkeborg, Denmark, staffed by 40 engineers focusing on advanced turbine technology.
 There is a battery-storage R&D center in Osaka, Japan, a cloud service center in Houston, and a digital innovation center in Silicon Valley, California.
 In 2022, Envision opened its first green hydrogen R&D center in Boston.
 The company has installed over 30 Gw.h (108 TJ) of wind capacity worldwide.

-In 2020, Envision is ranked No.4 among top wind turbine suppliers in the world.
+In 2023, Envision was ranked second among the top wind turbine suppliers in the world.